Hawaii Tour Operators and Planners

 From steep mountain cliffs to tropical shoreline, Kualoa Ranch offers plenty of variety.
 Kualoa Ranch

 Oahu Nature Tours – This long-standing operator offers small-group excursions with an emphasis on Hawaii’s unique native bird and plant species, as well as geology, archaeology, mythology and history.
 Twelve expertly-guided tours are described in detail on the website, complete with walking times and recommended fitness levels, mostly ranging from easy to moderate.

 The website also offers a lot of information about rare and endangered species found in Hawaii, accompanied by excellent photography.
-See article, Dawn Raid at Diamond Head for an example of an ONT itinerary. www.oahunaturetours.com or phone (808) 924-2473.
+See our article, Dawn Raid at Diamond Head for an example of an ONT itinerary. www.oahunaturetours.com.